SCPFBluesky/Bloop-s-GunSystemV2/README.md

 You can add or modify your teams and their restrictions directly in this module.

 ## 1. Priority1
-- These will be your basic Hostiel teams (Example: Chaos Insurgency, Class D)
+- These will be your basic Hostile teams (Example: Chaos Insurgency, Class D)

 ## 2. Priority2
 - These will be your Non-TK Teams (Example: Security Department and MTF Beta-7)